 \section{Backgrounds}

-In this section, we first introduce basic topological notions in general, and the reader is referred to e.g. \cite{Munkres00} for detailed introduction of point-set topology.
+In this section, we first introduce basic topological notions in general, and the reader is referred to \citep{Munkres00} for a detailed introduction of point-set topology.
 We then concern ourselves with the real plane (with the usual metric and topology), and introduce several important concepts related to bounded plane regions.
-In particular, we will define what is a positive or hole component of a bounded region, and when a bounded region is a \emph{simple region with holes} or a \emph{composite region}.
+In particular, we will define a face or hole of a bounded region, and define when a bounded region is a \emph{simple region with holes} or a \emph{composite region}.